Top Foods To Fight Depression

 The study on foods that fight depression did look at foods (thankfully), not just nutrients.
 Foods were rated in terms of the density they offered of the nutrients on their list.

-The highest scoring plant foods were: leafy greens, lettuces, peppers, and cruciferous vegetables.
+The highest scoring plant foods to fight depression were:

 Now having worked with children for as long as I have, it's interesting to me that those foods are also among the top foods parents report having a hard time getting into their kids, especially if they're picky.